alexlimatds/SemEval_2023_Task_6A/README.md

 ### Running models

 Each folder contains a running script for each model.
 For example, to run the **DFCSC-CLS RoBERTa** model we execute the `DFCSC-CLS/run_RoBERTa.py` file.
 Running a model yields the respective report file.
 There is no command line parameters.

+This repository does not contain the target dataset, though it is available at this [link](https://github.com/Legal-NLP-EkStep/rhetorical-role-baseline).
+Each model folder in this repository has a `application.py` file (the **DFCSC-CLS** folder has also the `application_longformer.py` file) that sets the path of the dataset.
+Before running a model, set this path accordingly the location of the dataset on your system.

 The hyperparameters of a model can be set in the respective `run_*` script.
 In the following we describe such hyperparameters.